 As a matter of fact, WeChat is not the ultimate social media for marketing due to its closed nature, however, the app is so mainstream, that not having an official account would hurt your brand legitimacy in China.
 If Wechat is not the perfect marketing tool, it still has many great features that can be used to nurture and communicate with your target audiences such as Wechat posts, mini-program, WeChat shops, or even live-stream.

-With over 45 Million MAU users as of 2021, Weibo (launched in 2009) is one of the biggest social media in China but also considered one of the most influential as many debates take place on the app.
+With over 580 Million MAU users as of 2023, Weibo (launched in 2009) is one of the biggest social media in China but is also considered one of the most influential as many debates take place on the app.
 Because of its open nature and its hashtag system (similar to Twitter), post on Weibo can spread like wildfire on the Chinese Internet.

-Weibo users are engaged and varied making it a very interesting app for most companies wanted to get visibility in China but especially for lifestyle brands as shown by the prevalence of beauty and fashion influencers on the app (16% as of 2021).
+Weibo users are engaged and varied making it a very interesting app for most companies wanting to get visibility in China but especially for lifestyle brands as shown by the prevalence of beauty and fashion influencers on the app.

-Even for Weibo, advertising has a much more efficient level of results, compared to other platforms, since its database of users is extremely well-organized and fine-segmented, driving traffic efficiently to your official account or website.
+Even for Weibo, advertising is much more efficient, compared to other platforms, since its database of users is extremely well-organized and fine-segmented, driving traffic efficiently to your official account or website.